-Current research initiatives include the use of digital video imagery assessment by industry divers, who survey selected sites with an underwater video camera, fishery-independent survey data collected from 140 sites across the fishery, and mark-recapture analysis of growth and mortality in brownlip abalone.
+Current research initiatives include fishery-independent survey data collected from 220 sites across the fishery, and mark-recapture analysis of growth and mortality in brownlip abalone.

-The telephone diary survey estimates the statewide catch of greenlip and brownlip abalone at regular intervals.
+The telephone diary surveys have previously estimated the statewide catch of greenlip and brownlip abalone.
 For the last survey, in 2007, around 500 licence holders were randomly selected from the licensing database, with selection stratified by licence type (abalone or umbrella) and respondent location (country or Perth metropolitan area).
 The licence holders were sent a diary to record their fishing activity and were contacted every 3 months by telephone for the duration of the abalone season.

-Research on stock enhancement continued in 2012/13, under the externally funded Seafood CRC project titled "Bioeconomic evaluation of commercial scale stock enhancement in abalone".
-Results from this project will inform industry and management on the viability of stock enhancement as a management tool for this fishery.
+Research on brownlip abalone continued in 2013/14, under the externally funded FRDC project titled "Demographic Performance of Brownlip Abalone: Exploration of Wild and Cultured Harvest Potential".
+Results from this project will inform industry and management about the development of harvest control rules and sustainable catch levels for this species.